Berrien Springs Courthouse: History

 While attempts to purchase the building and use for various purposes, the County retained ownership even as they sold off the rest of the Courthouse Square's.
 In 1916, the Seventh-day Adventists approached the county to rent the Courthouse to serve as their new village church.
 The county agreed and by 1917, regular worship was underway.
 After much discussion among church leaders, the SDA community opted to purchased the building outright and the sale was completed in 1922.
 The Courthouse would remain the Village SDA church until 1966, when the congregation moved to a new, much larger building down the road.

 In 1967, the Berrien County Historical Commission (later Association) partnered with Berrien County to purchase the Courthouse and the BCHC worked to raise the funds to oversee the renovation.
 Restoration of the building and the installation of the permanent exhibits in the lower level were completed by 1976.
-Although it should be noted, while restoration was on-going, programming and tours were still hosted by the museum in an attempt to raise awareness of the project.
+While restoration was ongoing, programming and tours were still hosted by the museum in an attempt to raise awareness of the project.
 In 1989, the building was struck by lightning and caught fire.
 While the southeast corner was damaged, the remaining structure was untouched.
 The BCHA took this opportunity to do additional renovations inside the courtroom and made minor changes still seen today.

 Today, the building remains open to the public as a museum and in 2021, the renovation of the permanent exhibits of the Courthouse were completed.
 The Courthouse continues to host the BCHA's events and programs while serving as a unique wedding venue.